CPFL/Autoware_Toolbox/README.md

-# Autoware_matlab_simulink
+# Autoware Toolbox
-MATLAB/Simulink sample code suite for Autoware is provided.
-[Autoware](https://github.com/CPFL/Autoware) provides a rich set of self-driving modules composed of sensing, computing, and actuation capabilities.
+Autoware Toolbox is a MATLAB/Simulink sample code suite for [Autoware](https://github.com/CPFL/Autoware).
+Autoware provides a rich set of self-driving modules composed of sensing, computing, and actuation capabilities.
 By using this samples, several applications can be used from MATLAB/Simulink.

 ## Requirements
 - Preinstallation of Autoware ([here](https://github.com/CPFL/Autoware/wiki/Source-Build))